kubewarden/user-group-psp-policy/README.md

 * `run_as_group`:  Controls which primary group ID the containers are run with.
 * `supplemental_groups`: Controls which group IDs containers add.

+All three settings have no defaults, just like the deprecated PSP (also, they would get used if `mutating` is `true`).

-All the three settings are JSON objects composed by two attributes: `rule` and `ranges`.
+All three settings are JSON objects composed by two attributes: `rule` and `ranges`.
 The `rule` attribute defines the strategy used by the policy to enforce users and groups used in containers.
 The available strategies are:

 * `run_as_user`: